 - Do you think that was/is real?

-Those are just a few examples of open-ended questions that you could ask your children about the book they are reading—keeping that curiosity alive.
+Those are just a few examples of open-ended questions you could ask your children about the book they are reading—to keep that curiosity alive.

 This is where I feel that we need to challenge our children a little.
 Who knows them best?
 We do.
-As adults, we are often put outside our comfort zone, and these moments almost always lead to good life lessons.
+As adults, we are often pushed outside our comfort zones, and these moments almost always lead to valuable life lessons.
 Take that curiosity and turn it into something tangible.

 - A curiosity in art – let them create.